 Syringomyelia (SM) is a painful neurological problem which causes neuropathic pain (NP) behaviors such as scratching, face rubbing, and intermittent vocalizations in affected dogs.
 Pain management of SM-NP is currently limited by the lack of objective ways to assess severity of pain in dogs with the condition.
 The long-term goal of our group is to improve the diagnosis and management of neuropathic pain in dogs.

-Purpose: In both dogs and people with Chiari malformation/syringomyelia (CM/SM), there is a high documented incidence of hyperesthesia (lowered pain threshold).
-The purpose of this study to validate the use of a sensory threshold test, von Frey anesthesiometry (VFA), for use in dogs withCM/SM.
+Evaluation of sensory dysfunction in Cavalier King Charles Spaniels with Chiari malformation/syringomyelia. -- The purpose of this study to validate the use of a sensory threshold test, von Frey anesthesiometry (VFA), for use in dogs withCM/SM.
 First we must determine what constitutes a normal response using VFA in Cavalier King Charles Spaniels (CKCS), then we will compare that response to what is seen in CKCS with CM/SM.

 The purpose of this clinical trial is to evaluate the safety and efficacy of PAC-1 (a novel anti-cancer drug) combined with doxorubicin for dogs with osteosarcoma that has spread to their lungs.
 PAC-1 is a new drug that can sensitize tumor cells to chemotherapy treatments such as doxorubicin.

 The purpose of the trial is to identify non-invasive biomarkers that may help us predict patients at increased risk for chemotherapy induced gastrointestinal mucositis, and offer them more aggressive prophylactic treatment and supportive care to limit the impact on quality of life and treatment outcome.